palikhov/west-marches/character creation guidelines.md

 - A character’s Bond should describe something that they value over everything else.
 A character should prioritize fulfilling their Bond over any other decision.
 Ask yourself “does my character’s Bond fit the tone of the world/campaign and give the DM an interesting hook to use to motivate them to take action?”
 (E.G. a character whose Bond is "Everything I do is for the common people" should prioritize thwarting a Gnoll attack on a group of refugees over finishing the parties’ quest to escort a rich merchant’s caravan)
 - A characters Flaw should be something that motivates the player to act against their own best interests.
 Ideally, the flaw will be fun and add flavor to the character without being distracting or annoying to the other players or the DM.
 (E.G. Overconfidence, Spends too much money, Easily Angered, etc.) Ask yourself “Is my character’s Flaw fun without being annoying or disruptive to the DM or my fellow party members?”
 - Imagine your Personality Traits, Ideals, Bond, and Flaws and then imagine how your character would react in mundane situations such as:
   - buying items in a market
   - being cheated by a merchant
   - being fired from a job
   - going to a healer for treatment, etc.

 **4a.
 Backstory**
 A character’s backstory should be a brief story that informs the characters personality, upbringing, connections, skill sets, past jobs, personality traits, and what caused them to seek the life of an adventurer.
 A backstory is NOT a ten page story about the character’s past exploits.
 A good backstory should include the bare minimum information that set a character to adventuring while not containing events that are more monumental than a first level character will experience in-game.
 Ask yourself the following questions:
 - What is my character's reason for becoming an adventurer?
 - What would my character do if they achieved the goal that set them to adventuring?
 Would they continue to adventure or retire?
 - Is my character’s backstory in-line with their starting level/tier of play?
 (E.G. playing a famous warlord who overthrew an empire does not make sense for the backstory for a 1st level character)
--Is there room for my character to grow and develop over the course of the upcoming adventure or did I accidentally create a fully-formed static character?
+- Is there room for my character to grow and develop over the course of the upcoming adventure or did I accidentally create a fully-formed static character?
 - Is my character concept one-note or a "joke" character that does not allow for meaningful interaction with the three pillars of gameplay?

 **5. Choose Equipment**